Vellithira (2003 film)

 Vellithira is a 2003 Indian Malayalam-language comedy-drama film written and directed by Bhadran.
 It stars Prithviraj Sukumaran and Navya Nair.
 The story is about a young man who is working hard to raise his sister.
 The music was composed by debutant Alphons Joseph.
-The songs were charbusters at that time, particularly the song "Pachamanga Pachamanga".

 Plot

 A teenage girl named Thatha is living with her blacksmith brother Vakkathi Vasu and his wife and children.
 Style Raj is a guy who moves from place to place with a movie projector and shows movie to public on the run for a living.
 He meets Thatha and falls in love.
 Vasu discovers that Raj is actually the murderer of the landlord who killed his father.
 In the end Raj is sent to jail and later marries Thatha.

 Soundtrack

 The film's soundtrack contains 13 songs, all composed by Alphons Joseph.
 Lyrics were written by Shibu Chakravarthy and Kaithapram.The film marked the debut of Alphons as a film composer.
 The audio launch for this film's soundtrack was launched by A. R. Rahman.